dappcamp/ethereum-fullstack-template/README.md

    - Open Metamask > Click the account icon on top right > Import Account > Paste the private key you just copied > click Import
    - You should now have the account connected with 10000 ETH

-## What’s Included?

-Your environment will have following set up:

-- A sample frontend: Sample application which uses [Create React App](https://github.com/facebook/create-react-app) along with its test.
-- [Hardhat](https://hardhat.org/): An Ethereum development task runner and testing network.
-- [Mocha](https://mochajs.org/): A JavaScript test runner.
-- [Chai](https://www.chaijs.com/): A JavaScript assertion library.
-- [ethers.js](https://docs.ethers.io/ethers.js/html/): A JavaScript library for interacting with Ethereum.
-- [Waffle](https://github.com/EthWorks/Waffle/): To have Ethereum-specific Chai assertions/mathers.

-## Trouble Shooting

-- `Error HH8: There's one or more errors in your config file` error: If you get this error try setting up your `YOUR_ALCHEMY_API_KEY` and `YOUR_WALLET_PRIVATE_KEY` in .env file